-If it is determined by the Treasurer of the University that a refund is proper, it shall be made after the first 30 days of the semester, or one week after receipt of the written evidence required, whichever comes later.
-It is also a requirement that the student return his activity book, provided one has been issued to him, before a refund will be made.
+If it is determined that a refund is proper, it shall be made after the first four weeks of the semester, or one week after the receipt of the required evidence, whichever date comes later.
+It is also a requirement that the student return his activity book, identification card and parking permit before a refund will be made.